rht-labs/enablement-docs/4-an-enslaved-hope/README.md

  - Add the multi-branch configuration to the S2I to have Jenkins come alive with the `todolist-api` and `-fe` configuration cooked into it for future uses.

 Jenkins Pipeline Extension
- - Add an extension to the pipeline that promotes code to UAT environment once the master job has been successful.
+ - Add an extension to the pipeline that promotes code to the UAT environment once the master job has been successful.
  - Use a WAIT to allow for manual input to approve the promotion

 Jenkins e2e extension (blue/green)